 - 3/4–1 ounce simple syrup

 - sliced pear (for garnish)

-- Combine all ingredients in a Boston shaker with a cup of ice.
-Shake vigorously for 10 seconds and strain into a chilled martini glass.
+- Combine all ingredients in a Boston shaker with plenty of ice.
+Shake or stir vigorously for 15 seconds and strain into a chilled coupe glass.
 Garnish with pear slices and serve.